Philipp-Sc/cosmos-rust-bot/README.md

 * `while sleep 0.1; do cat terra-rust-bot-display.txt; done` (watch the display output of terra-rust-bot)

+## Summary

+- I created this bot to learn about smart contracts, the terra blockchain and to get to know the Rust programming language.
+- This is a constant work in progress: **Bug Reports** and **Feature Requests** are welcome!
+- Thanks to the people who helped me along the way on the terra discord.

+- If terra-rust-bot is not what you are looking for you might want to check out the following projects.
+(AnchorHODL is my favourite alternative, it offers Telegram/Slack Notification as well as a webview.)

 ## Similar projects
 - https://github.com/ALPAC-4/auto_repay
 - https://github.com/RomainLanz/anchor-borrow-bot